chamala-anirudh/Task-App/README.md

 # Task-App
-This webpage is completely mobile responsive
+A simple Webpage made with HTML, CSS and Javascript which is mobile responsive